-When you deposit a check and it clears, that’s a good thing.
-However, it's important to understand exactly what that means and at one point the money definitely is yours.
-Processing checks can be a confusing process and susceptible to scams.
-The results can be a costly lesson in the risks of accepting a payment by check.
+When you deposit a check and the funds show up in your account, that is generally a good thing.
+But it's critical to understand what that means—and does not mean—exactly.
+Just because your balance increases it doesn’t mean the money is definitely there—checks can be confusing and susceptible to scams.
+The results can be a costly lesson in the risks of accepting payment by check.

-In many cases, when a bank employee tells you an item cleared, she is saying you can spend that money with your debit card, withdraw the cash from an ATM, or set up a payment online.
-Most of the time, this informal terminology is fine because funds typically arrive without problem.
+In many cases, when a bank employee tells you an item cleared, they are saying you can spend that money with your debit card, withdraw cash from an ATM, or set up a payment online.
+Most of the time, this informal terminology is fine, because funds typically arrive as expected.

-Most of the confusion around checks comes from bank policies and federal laws that allow you to spend money before a check really clears.
+Most of the confusion around checks comes from bank policies and federal laws that allow you to spend money before a check clears.
 Banks are required to make a portion of your deposit available quickly—usually the first $200 or, on certain official checks, $5,000—and they might need to release the remaining funds after several business days.
-That only means you have access to the money.
-It does not mean the funds have arrived from the check writer’s bank.
+But that policy might prematurely provide access to the money.
+It does not mean the funds successfully arrived from the check writer’s bank.

-There are a few ways to avoid getting ripped off or having to pay for somebody else’s honest mistake.
+There are several ways to avoid getting ripped off or having to pay for somebody else’s honest mistake.
 First, the longer you wait to spend the money, the better your chances.
 In many cases, a few weeks to a month is more than enough time to wait.
-Most checks from banks inside of the United States will clear—or bounce—within a few business days.
+Most checks from banks inside of the United States should clear—or bounce—within a few business days, but exceptions are possible.

-However, other types of problems also can arise.
+Other types of problems also can arise.
 For example, a thief could pay you with a stolen check from a legitimate account that has plenty of money available.
 In that case, the check won’t bounce due to insufficient funds, but the account owner will not appreciate having their money stolen.
-The check might clear, but you eventually could lose that money once it’s discovered that the payment was fraudulent.
+The check might clear initially, but you may eventually lose that money once the fraudulent payment comes to light.

 Always use caution when accepting checks.
-If you know who you’re dealing with and they regularly make payments without a problem, you typically can accept checks with more confidence.
-If you don’t know who you’re dealing with, consider a wire transfer to your account instead, although you might have to reveal your account number.
+If you know who you’re dealing with and they regularly make payments without any problem, it’s reasonable to accept those checks with more confidence.
+If you don’t know who you’re dealing with, consider other forms of payment instead.
+You might be able to use an escrow service or another legitimate payment processor, but be mindful of scams on those networks, as well.
 Be especially careful in the following situations:

 - You receive a check from somebody you don’t know.

-- A check is written for more than the amount you asked for.
+- Somebody writes a check for more than the requested sum.